storyfeet/dugi_bialan/content/works/cut_n_restore.md

 # Look ladies and gentlemen, two ropes into 1.
 Isn't this the most amazing thing you have ever seen in your lives.

--- vin va-wei deso loigo
+-- vin va-wei deso lugo

 # -- you just tied a knot

-dugi vemi ba, mi va-wei deso loigo.
+dugi vemi ba, mi va-wei deso lugo.

 # what do you mean I just tied a knot?

-mi wei va-wei gein bena esebin da vin ei i loigo dis li loigo bi iasin oimi
+mi wei va-wei gein bena esebin da vin ei i lugo dis li lugo bi iasin emi

 # what would it take to convince you that this knot is a magic knot.